BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Gone were the days when performers and speakers had to shout at the top of their lungs to get heard.
 Nowadays, if you are a performer or speaker, you don’t need to shout that much to be heard.
 Moreover, since the rolling out of the first electronic audio, we have been using loudspeakers for amplifying audio signals for audiences during gatherings.
 Over time, loudspeaker technology has evolved at a rapid clip, and now we have different types of sound systems at hand.

 At present, there are four main types of speakers used by homeowners.
 These four types include the traditional loudspeakers, the soundbars, in-wall/ceiling speakers, and subwoofers.
-Each of these speakers comes with different functions and purposes, and hence, has specific applications.
+Each of these speakers comes with different functions and purposes, sound quality and hence, has specific applications.

 The Speakers You Will Find in Typical Sound System